scs-zke/another-ldap-auth/README.md

 ### HTTP request headers

 The following HTTP headers can be set to overwrite the LDAP settings defined via environment variables.
 For them to be activated they have to be specified in the `LDAP_REQUIRED_CONFIG_HEADERS`.
 To continue using the configuration specified in the environment variables set the headers to an empty string.
-If the header is listed in `LDAP_REQUIRED_CONFIG_HEADERS` but not defined the auth request the request will be denied.
+If the header is listed in `LDAP_REQUIRED_CONFIG_HEADERS` but not defined the auth request will be denied.

 - `Ldap-Endpoint`
 - `Ldap-Manager-Dn-Username`